mAtwAe/sorting-multiple-linked-list/README.md

 # sorting-multiple-linked-list
  sorting using bubble sort
- sort multiple linklist in one instance
+ \n sort multiple linklist in one instance